akomakom/esp32-deathwatch/README.md

   * The script also sends reminders if the garage door is left open.
 * Whatever else.

-The above is fully implemented in google docs, I'll share the code once it stabilizes.
+The above is fully implemented in google docs, I'll share the code once I figure out how to anonymize it.